ESSENTIALS OF DIAGNOSIS

 CML is a disorder of middle age (median age at presentation is 55 years).
 Patients usually complain of fatigue, night sweats, and low-grade fevers related to the hypermetabolic state caused by overproduction of white blood cells.
 Patients may also complain of abdominal fullness related to splenomegaly.
 In some cases, an elevated white blood count is discovered incidentally.
 Rarely, the patient will present with a clinical syndrome related to leukostasis with blurred vision, respiratory distress, or priapism.
 The white blood count in these cases is usually greater than 100,000/mcL (100 × 109/L) but less than 500,000/mcL (500 × 109/L).
 On examination, the spleen is enlarged (often markedly so), and sternal tenderness may be present as a sign of marrow overexpansion.
 In cases discovered during routine laboratory monitoring, these findings are often absent.
 Acceleration of the disease is often associated with fever (in the absence of infection), bone pain, and splenomegaly.

 CML is characterized by an elevated white blood cell count; the median white blood count at diagnosis is 150,000/mcL (150 × 109/L), although in some cases the white blood cell count is only modestly increased (Table 13–14).
 The peripheral blood is characteristic (eFigure 13–23).
 The myeloid series is left shifted, with mature forms dominating and with cells usually present in proportion to their degree of maturation.
-Blasts are usually less than 5%.
-Basophilia and ...
+Blasts are usually less ...